sethvincent/generator-grunt-static-site/README.md

 [Create a new repository on github](http://github.com/new)

-Make sure it has the same name you entered when you generated this project: <%= projectName %>
+Make sure it has the same name you entered when you generated this project.

 Edit the project files to add your content.